gnois/luaty/README.md

 Luaty is yet another indent sensitive language that compiles to Lua.
-It has a static analyzer with limited type checking, and some opinionated syntax.
+It has a static analyzer with optional type checking, and some opinionated syntax.

 Differences from Lua